qablet-academy/intro/README.md

 ## API Documentation

-For the documentation of the specification language to define financial contracts see [qablet.github.io/qablet-contracts](https://qablet.github.io/qablet-contracts/).
+For the specification language to define financial contracts see [qablet-contracts](https://qablet.github.io/qablet-contracts/).

-For the documentation of the models in the `qablet` package, and how to use them see [qablet-academy.github.io/intro/](https://qablet-academy.github.io/intro/).
+For the models in the `qablet` package, and how to use them see [qablet-academy](https://qablet-academy.github.io/intro/).